 Study Groups

-Being involved with a study group allows you to delve deeper into God's word, and learn how to apply it in every day life while making meaningful connections with others.
+Being involved with a study group allows you to delve deeper into God's word and be inspired on how you might apply it in everyday life while making meaningful connections with others.

 Wednesday Women's Bible Study